10 tips for longer lasting clothes

 Clothing can be very expensive, which is why it’s extremely important to take good care of the clothes that you do have, so that you don’t have to replace them as often.

-Following are a few tips for longer lasting clothes.
+The following are a few tips for longer-lasting clothes.

 I don’t like to pay full price for anything, but there are some things you should invest in, and that includes a few staple clothing items.

 - Spring Jacket

 - Dress Pants (1 pair if you don’t get dressed up often, 2-3 if you do)